-The effectiveness of the policy will be reviewed and evaluated by the senior management annually in light of any specific incidents or changes to local/national guidance.
+The effectiveness of the policy will be reviewed and evaluated by the DSL with senior management annually in light of any specific incidents or changes to local/national guidance.
+The staff training sessions are also evaluated during this time and the following year's program put together.